illumos/docs/docs/about/leadership.md

 ### Emeritus Members

-Some advocates have moved on to other things, and are no longer actively working on illumos.
+Some core team members have moved on to other things, and are no longer actively working on illumos.
 We thank them for their prior contributions!

 | Member            | IRC Handle | Organization           | Expertise |
 | ----------------- | ---------- | ---------------------- | --------- |